-The terminology to describe water filters, how they work and perform is not always common knowledge.
+Don't despair, you are not alone.
+The terminology to describe water filters, how they work and perform is not common knowledge.

-Here is a list of terms to help you understand the lingo.
+But here is a list of terms to help you understand the lingo better.

-- Adsorption is a chemical process in carbon based water filters.
+- Adsorption is a chemical process that takes place in carbon based water filters.
 The filter media attracts certain water contaminants so they no longer bond with water molecules.
 Instead they attach themselves to the filter media.

 - Chemical Filtration

 - Chemical filtration is process, that takes place i.e. in water softeners.
 The filter media holds an atomic charge that attracts certain water contaminants.
 While the filter media is charged, the pull is strong enough to separate these contaminants from the water molecules.

 - Multimedia filters consist of two or more chambers with different kinds of filter media.
 One of them usually is carbon based filter media.